Exabyte-io/documentation/docs/security/cli-users-permissions.md

+# Introduction

+We allow command-line access for the limited set of expert users whom we have established lasting relationships with.
+Below is a brief explanation of how their data is secured.

 # File system permissions

 Command-line users have access to two main directories, `/home` and `/share`.

 ## Home directory

-You have read and write permissions on your home directory.
-No one else is able to access the content of it.
+Each user has read and write permissions on their home directory. **No one else** is able to access the content of it.

+!!! warning "Modifying permissions within /home"
+    We strongly advise agains modifying permissions for your home directory or any top-level system directories included within (eg. `~/.ssh/`).
+If you feel that you *must* do that please coordinate the actions with us first.
+For the purpose of setting up shared data access `share` directory should be used instead.

 ## Share directory